Sons of the Sea (1939 film): Production

-Sons of the Sea was filmed during the summer of 1939, just before the outbreak of the Second World War, something explored in the themes of the film.The film's credits claim the film was "Made with full Admiralty co-operation".
+Sons of the Sea was filmed during the summer of 1939, just before the outbreak of the Second World War, something explored in the themes of the film.
+The film's credits state the film was "Made with full Admiralty co-operation".

 It is the only feature film to be shot using the Dufaycolor process, with a limited colour palette.
-Since restoration, it has been shown on BBC television and more recently on Talking Pictures TV.
+Since restoration, it has been shown on BBC television and Talking Pictures TV.

 Release

 The film premiered in London on 11 March 1940, at the then recently opened Cinephone cinema at 241 Oxford Street, with the attendance of the main star, Leslie Banks.

 Reception

 The Monthly Film Bulletin wrote: "The film is in Dufaycolour throughout with delicate pastel shades.
 There are many delightful shots – Dartmouth ferry, the ensign against a blue sky, red cliffs and the sea below, the cadets on parade.
 The story is plausible and extremely well acted.
 Leslie Banks gives the right air of authority as the Captain, and Simon Lack makes a youthfully human but delightful Philip.
 The dialogue is natural and easy, and the theme is genuinely patriotic without being embarrassingly so."

 Kine Weekly wrote: "Flawless Dufaycolor photography gilds the propitious and exciting project. ...
 There is clever and natural character drawing – MacKenzie Ward jumps right into his own as a disarming foreign agent – to round off the healthy, inspiring and exhilarating illusion. ...
 Maurice Elvey, doyen of British film directors, brings all his experience and proven flair for popular showmanship to bear on his treatment of this picture."

 Today's Cinemas reviewer commented that "With its topically appealing title, its surge of espionage incident, its stirring angles of filial devotion and its panoramic backgrounds of cadets on parade performing this or that manoeuvre, the development has all the essentials which make for popular success."